MASS4ORG/mass4-site/content/guinevere/api/Guinevere_ClipOperation.md

 public void Execute(Gui gui, LayoutNode node, SKCanvas canvas)
 ```

 Executes the clip operation on the provided canvas, applying clipping to the specified node's bounds or restoring the canvas state if required.
+For scrollable containers, clips to the viewport bounds.

 **Parameters:**